Lautenschlager-id/transfromage/docs/Events.md

 >**@playerData structure**:
 >```Lua
 >{
->	playerName = "", -- The nickname of the player.
+>>	playerName = "", -- The nickname of the player.
 >	id = 0, -- The temporary id of the player during the section.
 >	isShaman = false, -- Whether the player is shaman or not.
->	isDead = false, -- Whether the player is dead or not.
+>	isDead = false, -- Whether the player is dead or alive.
->	score = 0, -- The current player score.
+>	score = 0, -- The current player's score.
 >	hasCheese = false, -- Whether the player has cheese or not.
->	title = 0, -- The id of the current title of the player.
+>	title = 0, -- The player's title id.
->	titleStars = 0, -- The quantity of starts that the current title of the player has.
+>	titleStars = 0, -- The number of stars the player's title has.
->	gender = 0, -- The gender of the player.
+>	gender = 0, -- The player's gender.
 Enum in enum.gender.
 >	look = "", -- The current outfit string code of the player.
 >	mouseColor = 0, -- The color of the player.
 It is set to -1 if it's the default color.
 >	shamanColor = 0, -- The color of the player as shaman.
 >	nameColor = 0, -- The color of the nickname of the player.
 >	isSouris = false, -- Whether the player is souris or not.
 >	isVampire = false, -- Whether the player is vampire or not.
->	hasWon = false, -- Whether the player has joined the hole in the round or not.
+>	hasWon = false, -- Whether the player has entered the hole in the round or not.
->	winPosition = 0, -- The position where the player joined the hole.
+>	winPosition = 0, -- The position where the player entered the hole.
 It is set to -1 if it has not won yet.
->	winTimeElapsed = 0, -- The time elapsed when the player joined the hole.
+>	winTimeElapsed = 0, -- The time elapsed till the player enters the hole.
 It is set to -1 if it has not won yet.
->	isFacingRight = false, -- Whether the player is facing right or not.
+>	isFacingRight = false, -- Whether the player is facing right.
->	movingRight = false, -- Whether the player is moving right or not.
+>	movingRight = false, -- Whether the player is moving right.
->	movingLeft = false, -- Whether the player is moving left or not.
+>	movingLeft = false, -- Whether the player is moving left.
->	isBlueShaman = false, -- Whether the player is the blue shamamn or not.
+>	isBlueShaman = false, -- Whether the player is the blue shaman.
->	isPinkShaman = false, -- Whether the player is the pink shamamn or not.
+>	isPinkShaman = false, -- Whether the player is the pink shaman.
->	x = 0, -- The coordinate X of the player in the map.
+>	x = 0, -- Player's X coordinate in the map.
->	y =  0, -- The coordinate Y of the player in the map.
+>	y =  0, -- Player's X coordinate in the map.
->	vx = 0, -- The X speed of the player in the map.
+>	vx = 0, -- Player's X speed in the map.
->	vy =  0, -- The Y speed of the player in the map.
+>	vy =  0, -- Player's Y speed in the map.
->	isDucking = false, -- Whether the player is ducking or not.
+>	isDucking = false, -- Whether the player is ducking.
->	isJumping = false, -- Whether the player is jumping or not.
+>	isJumping = false, -- Whether the player is jumping.
 >	_pos = 0 -- The position of the player in the array list.
 This value should never be changed manually.
 >}
 >```